materialstheory/metSNO-BTO-superlattices/README.md

 # Interplay of metallicity, ferroelectricity and layer charges in SmNiO3/BaTiO3 superlattices

-This repository contains all code needed to reproduce data analysis and figures in the publication (doi tbd).
-The data needed to run the code available in the following repository (doi tbd).
+This repository contains all code needed to reproduce data analysis and figures in the [publication](https://doi.org/10.1103/PhysRevResearch.7.023044) by Edith Simmen and Nicola A. Spaldin.
+The data needed to run the code available in the following [repository](https://doi.org/10.24435/materialscloud:gy-nd).

 This repository contains the following files:
 - The notebook "paper_figures.ipynb" reads in all the data and generates the figures in the same order as shown in the paper.